paulMuema/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 1-isdigit.c - checks for a digit (between 0 and 9)
 2-mul.c - multiplies two integers.
 3-prints_numbers.c - prints numbers from 0 to 9.
+4-print_most_numbers.c - prints numbers from 0 to 9